mattdh666/rpi-led-matrix-panel/README.md

      GPIO 25            -->  G2 (LED 2: Green)

-Check out Adafruit's tutorial:  http://learn.adafruit.com/32x16-32x32-rgb-led-matrix
+Check out Adafruit's tutorial for more details:  http://learn.adafruit.com/32x16-32x32-rgb-led-matrix

-NOTE: My LED panel has the Green and Blue pins reversed when compared to the mapping in Adafruit's tutorial, which is:
+<u>NOTE</u>: My LED panel has the Green and Blue pins reversed when compared to the mapping in Adafruit's tutorial, which is:

      GPIO 17            -->  R1 (LED 1: Red)
      GPIO 18 (PCM_CLK)  -->  G1 (LED 1: Green)